 Guest Posts Copy

-When it comes to boosting your image as a thought leader and generating more backlinks to your page, there’s no more effective way than guest posts.
+When it comes to boosting your image as a thought leader and generating more backlinks to your page, there’s no more effective way than using guest posts as a marketing channel.
 These articles are penned by you and published on other webpages.
 Whether it’s another company’s blog or a trade magazine, these posts often contain links to your page that draw readers to your website.
 Of course, to attract people to your page you need to have something interesting to say.
 Here are some ideas.

 - Follow the Guidelines: This tip might seem boring, but it’s crucial.
 In order to have your content even be published, you’ll need to conform to your chosen publication’s guidelines.
 This includes everything from word count to what kind of information you can include in your biography.

 - Be Timely: While some evergreen topics will always perform well, the best guest posts are timely and discuss a topic that is trending within the industry.
 When pitching your prospective topic, take some time to read through recent headlines and get an idea of what your industry is buzzing about.
 This increases the likelihood not only that your pitch is accepted, but that readers will be interested in what you have to say.

 - Don’t Be Promotional: A reader will be instantly turned off if they read a guest post that sounds like an advertisement.
 To increase the likelihood that your audience will actually read what you’re writing, avoid plugging yourself within the post.
 Your bio (which will ideally include your company and industry) will speak enough to your expertise and encourage readers to learn more about your company.

 Fortunately, it’s completely possible to go viral even if you’re defunct of groovy dance moves or an adorable pet.
 When your content is viral, it means that your work encourages people to share it with their own audience, which furthers your reach and enables others to learn more about you.
 When it comes to writing content that people are moved to share with others, there are a few core principles to keep in mind.